cloudant/cloudant-sync-eap/wip.md

 ### Replication

-Replication is straight forward with Cloudant Sync.
+Replication is straightforward.
 You can replicate from a local datastore to a remote database, from a remote database to a local datastore, or both ways to implement synchronisation.